sanjana14srini/capstone_project_ai-bootcamp/README.md

 **Elasticsearch**: Stores and indexes textual data for efficient retrieval and search.

 **OpenAI GPT models**: Powers text summarization, question-answering, and structured output generation.
+We work with gpt-40-mini for summarizing, whereas got-5-nano for evaluation.